 A major reason to opt for a manual mixer is the considerable difference in price, so don’t get fooled into paying over the odds for yours; they remain such a popular tool because you can achieve the same results as an electric mixer - albeit with more effort - for a tenth of the cost.

-Whether you’re looking at a big, bold stand mixer or a smaller hand-sized electric model, by going for a self-operated mixer, you’re looking to save between ten and five hundred dollars, and perhaps on a gym membership too, as you certainly won’t need arm day!
+Whether you’re looking at a big, bold stand mixer or a smaller hand-sized electric model, by going for a self-operated mixer, you’re looking to save between two and five hundred dollars, and perhaps on a gym membership too, as you certainly won’t need arm day!

 Consider your cooking needs